 SECTION 3.1.2: SORPTION ISOTHERMS AND SORPTION KINETICS: MONTMORILLONITE

 Sorption isotherm results for radium onto sodium montmorillonite are plotted in figure 2, and the calculated Kd values listed in table 1.
 The results are remarkably linear for the range of radium activities considered.
-The total extent of montmorillonite sorption is significantly larger than iron oxides over the whole range of pH values.
+The total extent of sorption to montmorillonite is significantly larger than iron oxides over the whole range of pH values.
 The only isotherm in this study showing a larger extent of sorption is ferrihydrite at pH 9, with all others having significantly less sorption.
 However, a much weaker pH dependence is observed for montmorillonite sorption.
 This result suggests that the dominant mechanism controlling montmorillonite sorption is not complexation with pH variable surface groups, but rather exchange of radium with sodium in the inner layer of the clay.
 This concept is explored further in section 3.2 through the surface complexation modeling.

-As with the iron oxides, there is only a limited set of experimental data with which to compare the gathered experimental data.
-The two data points are reported in table 1, and were performed under similar solution conditions, but with different solid to solution ratios.
 As with goethite, there are significant differences in the order of magnitude in the calculated Kd value.
-Experiments with the highest solid loading showed the least extent of sorption (L. L. Ames, 1983), while the present experiments, which had the lowest solid loading , had the largest extent of sorption.
+Previous studies using high amounts of solid (what are they?) resulted in less sorption compared to low amounts of solid (xxx mg/L, etc) (L. L. Ames, 1983), while the present experiments, which had the lowest solid loading , had the largest extent of sorption.
 The compared data span roughly an order of magnitude in difference for Kd value, in spite of distinct similarities in experimental methodology, particularly in dealing with clay treatment.
-It is possible that differences in the source clay may drive some of this variation, as the clays society measured surface area of the STx-1b used in this study is more than twice that of the SWy-1 used in the other study (Tamamura et al., 2013).
+It is possible that differences in the source clay may drive some of this variation, as the reported surface area of the STx-1b used in this study is more than twice that of the SWy-1 used in the other study (Tamamura et al., 2013).
 The differences in surface area most likely impact the protonated surface sites, which would provide a modest adjustment to the Kd value calculated.
 Since the clays are also sourced from different regions, it’s possible there are significant variations in the chemical structure and metal ion loading that might also drive variations in sorption, which can be observed in the differences in Fe3+ content observed by the clay society when characterizing the clays.
 These differences would more likely affect exchange with the inner layer of the clay.
 Further study of radium retention to clays should try to focus on quantifying and modeling these differences.

 DISCUSSION OF KINETIC EXPERIMENT RESULTS